Berberis holstii: Taxonomy

-In 1847, Achille Richard described our species as Berberis tinctoria, an unavailable name since Jean-Baptiste Leschenault de La Tour had already used it on another species in 1822.
+In 1847, Achille Richard described the species as Berberis tinctoria, an unavailable name since Jean-Baptiste Leschenault de La Tour had already used it on another species in 1822.
 Daniel Oliver proposed Berberis aristata, but this name had also been used before, this time by Augustin Pyramus de Candolle in 1821 for a somewhat differing but closely related species from the Himalayas.
 In 1895, Adolf Engler described Berberis holstii, which he assigned to the Berberidaceae, based on a plant that was collected by Holst in the Usambara Mountains, in former Tanganyika.
 Remarkably, Engler described Berberis aristata var. subintegra in the year 1900 based on a specimen collected by Goetze in the Uluguru Mountains in Tanganyika.
 In 1905, Camillo Karl Schneider described Berberis petitiana based on a plant collected by Quartin Dillon and Petit in Menisa, Ethiopia.
 Leslie Walter Allen Ahrendt described Berberis grantii in 1961 based on a specimen from the western Usambara Mountains collected by Grant.
 All of these names are now considered synonymous.